tscircuit/autorouting/README.md

 copper-plated hole called a "via".
 Traces must also avoid "obstacles" which are other pads or blocked areas where a trace cannot pass such as a hole or region designated for an antenna.

+## Getting Started Guide

+### Part 1: Creating a new Autorouter

+You can create a new autorouter in minutes!
+Here are some tips:

+- Run the project with `bun run start` and go to [localhost:3080](http://localhost:3080).
+This will use all the existing algorithms!
+- The [./algos](./algos/) has all the algorithms we have created so far
+- Copy the [./algos/algorithm-template-ts](./algos/algorithm-template-ts/) directory into a new directory to get started
+- Run `bun run --hot ./algos/my-new-algorithm/server.ts` to start _your_ algorithm development server
+- You can feed the `AI_GUIDE.md` file into an LLM to help you write or debug your algorithm
+- You can also copy or import other algorithm directories and extend them!

+### Part 2: Creating new synthetic datasets

+-

+### Part 3: Running benchmarks and understanding autorouters

+-

 ## Problems